Gizra/og/docs/access.md

 members.

-The permission system from Drupal core does not lend itself well to these use cases since they are simple unstructured strings and we cannot reliably derive the entity type and operation from them.
+The permission system from Drupal core does not lend itself well to these use cases since we cannot reliably derive the entity type and operation from these simple string based permissions.
 For example the permission `delete own article content` gives a user the permission to delete nodes of type 'article' which were created by themselves.
-This permission contains the words 'delete' and 'own' so it would be possible to come up with an algorithm that infers the operation and the scope, but the bundle and entity type can not be derived easily.
+This permission string contains the words 'delete' and 'own' so it would be possible to come up with an algorithm that infers the operation and the scope, but the bundle and entity type can not be derived easily.
 In fact the entity type 'node' doesn't even appear in the string!